sandyavila/Virtual-Reality-/README.md

 ##### Purpose:
 To supplement existing curriculum for manipulating algebraic expressions to better understand the concept as well as practical application.
 This will increase accessibility for mathematics to help with learner performance and transfer of knowledge.
 Algebra was chosen as it is such a major base that much of the rest of mathematics is built upon.

-##### Research Questions:
-1) Cognitive load: How does VR affect cognitive load between low and high level algebraic math skill tasks?
-2) Performance/Perception: What is the difference in situational awareness (SA) measured by response time and accuracy based upon the algebraic math skill task in VR?
-3) Complexity: How does VR affect how participants handle the difference between low and high level complexity of algebraic math skill tasks?
-4) Practical Application: How does VR help learners understand algebraic skills and their transfer between similar and distinct applications? (between classroom and practical applications)

 ## General Introduction
 Mathematics can be a divisive subject for students of all ages.
 There are often self-described "math people" and "non-math people" starting in primary school.
 Because of the nature of a cumulative field like mathematics, students who struggle with the foundational skills fall behind and often do not recover as they move through their education.
 These struggling students then do not feel comfortable working towards joining high math fields such as engineering, so they limit or change their future goals largely in part to their feelings about mathematics.
 Often, these students are of gender, ethnic, or cultural minorities, and already have hurdles to overcome as they consider career paths in STEM fields.